Sedaghatjoo/fully-dispersed-Haar-like-filter-FD/README.md

+# Project Title: Enhanced Facial Feature Extraction and Recognition Using Optimal Fully Dispersed Haar-like Filters has been submitted to [The Visual Computer Journal](https://link.springer.com/journal/371)
+Z. Sedaghatjoo, ∗ H. Hosseinzadeh, A. Shirzadi Department of Artificial Intelligence and Data Science - Persian Gulf University (PGU)- Bushehr- Iran.
-# Project Title: Fully Dispersed Haar-like Filters for Face Detection
+January 2, 2025 Fully Dispersed Haar-like Filters for Face Detection

 ## Description
 This repository contains the MATLAB code and datasets for implementing the **Fully Dispersed Haar-like Filter** for feature extraction of face images.
-The goal of this project is to provide a Fully Dispersed Haar-like Filter for feature extraction, as proposed by **Z. Sedaghtjoo, H. Hosseinzadeh, and A. Shirzadi has been submitted to [The Visual Computer Journal](https://link.springer.com/journal/371)**.
+The goal of this project is to provide a Fully Dispersed Haar-like Filter for feature extraction, as proposed by **Z. Sedaghtjoo, H. Hosseinzadeh, and A. Shirzadi **.

 Haar-like filters are renowned for their simplicity, speed, and accuracy in various computer vision tasks.
 Haar-like features are local texture descriptors that quantify differences in the average intensity values between adjacent rectangular regions.
 The following figure illustrates several simple Haar-like filters that are commonly employed in feature extraction applications: